 Of course, that’s completely ridiculous — the reason over 30 states allow medical marijuana is because studies show how incredibly effective it is as a therapy for cancer, chronic pain, and more.

 The Biden Administration should give us a step forward on legal marijuana, especially because Republicans no longer control the Senate.
-The House of Representatives has included federal marijuana decriminalization in a variety of bills over the past few years, but none have passed the Senate so far.
+The House of Representatives has included federal marijuana decriminalization in various bills over the past few years, but none have passed the Senate so far.

-With many states allowing the free use of marijuana and even more allowing for therapeutic medical consumption, it’s beyond time to even out state the laws with overriding federal legalization.
+With many states allowing the unrestricted use of marijuana and even more allowing for therapeutic medical consumption, it’s beyond time to even out state laws with overriding federal legalization.

 That would give freedom to everyone from tourists and immigrants to truckers and business operators.
 Hopefully, we’ll see this change soon.